 “If college students are living in congregate settings and haven’t had a booster, that’s a scenario that poses risk.
 Vulnerable older adults should have booster shots to protect themselves.
 Get the booster today, so you are ramped up with the antibodies.
 It takes two weeks.”

 “There are other precautions in terms of testing.
 Home COVID tests are widely available compared to a year ago,” Khan said.
 “We always have home tests in our house.
 Serial testing while you are traveling can be helpful to mitigate risks.
 Test before you travel and before dinner.
 Once exposed, COVID won’t show up in a test for three to five days.
-There is a lag, but the more frequently you test, the more likely you’ll see something up if it’s there.
+There is a lag, but the more frequently you test, the more likely you will be something up if it’s there.
 If it’s positive, don’t travel and follow up with a PCR test.
 Find out if it’s a true positive.”